All AoIs

 Areas of Interest

-Refer to each funds’ monthly reports for weights across largest 5 AoIs as at last month end.
+Refer to each Funds’ monthly reports for weights across largest 5 AoIs as at last month end.

 Big Data – Businesses that derive a competitive advantage from having unique and hard to replicate data sets.
 In many cases, network effects mean that these proprietary data sets get stronger over time, advancing the company’s competitive advantages to peers.